 One thing to keep in mind, however, is that some people can fall into a pattern of trying — and leaving — different therapists.
 Therapy can be hard and uncomfortable, so make sure you aren’t confusing your discomfort with a specific treatment itself as discomfort with a particular therapist.
 How do I get started seeking care?
 If you’re interested in exploring treatment for OCD, you’re definitely not alone.
-OCD can impact anyone, and roughly 7 to 9 million adults are living with OCD in the United States alone.
+OCD can impact anyone, and 1 in 40 people have OCD.
 Just by learning more about your options, you’ve already taken the first step, which means you’re well on your way to finding help.

 While finding a therapist for OCD might seem overwhelming, we’d like to help make it easier.
-NOCD is available to people in all 50 states and can provide one of the most cost effective options on the market.
+NOCD is available to people in all 50 states and can provide one of the most cost-effective options available.

 If you or someone you know is struggling with OCD, I strongly recommend learning more about NOCD’s evidence-based, accessible approach to treatment.
 At NOCD, all therapists specialize in OCD and receive ERP-specific training.
 ERP is most effective when the therapist conducting the treatment has experience with OCD and training in ERP.